 The 4 Elements of Amazing Conference Room Design

-There is nothing more exciting than walking into an empty office space you’re about to rent and envisioning what it will look like when you’ve moved in and designed the interior.
-You take painstaking care to choose the right layout, like the open office concept, to encourage the highest levels of productivity.
+Walking into an empty office space you’re about to rent and envisioning what it will look like when you’ve moved in and designed the interior can be an exciting time.
+You take painstaking care to choose the right layout, like an open office concept, to encourage the highest levels of productivity.
 But one area that can often be overlooked, an afterthought, is the conference room design.

-Conference rooms are nobody’s area, they’re a communal area for everyone’s benefit.
+Conference rooms are not individual but rather communal areas for everyone’s benefit.

 Sure, everyone will learn how to book a conference room, but no one can just commandeer the space as their own.
 It’s just a place where meetings happen, ideas flow, you’re in and out and then go back to your desk.
 So it’s easy to forget about them during your design process.

-Important business is done in conference rooms.
-You’re not just planning the office Christmas party in the conference room.
+Important business will continue to be conducted in conference rooms.
+You’re not just planning the office holiday party in the conference room.
 You could be presenting to clients or making big deals.
 The conference room is often the only part of the office an outsider might see.
 It’s important that you put as much thought into your conference room design as you do the rest of your office.

 These are the four elements of an amazing conference room design.

 Your furniture is a crucial element of your conference room.
 Not only does it make a statement about your company, but its comfort sets the tone for the entire meeting.

 Uncomfortable chairs will detract attention from the business at hand.
 Tables that are too small can cause a cramped feeling, which will make your meeting unpleasant.
 Just because you saw a display in Architecture Digest that looks amazing, doesn’t mean that’s the best choice for your conference room.
 Choosing appropriate furniture for your conference room is a balance with look and comfort.
 It will go a long way towards increasing meeting participants’ focus and productivity.